raphaelsty/cherche/docs/api/eval/eval.md

 - **search**

-    Cherche pipeline.
+    Neural search pipeline.

 - **query_answers** (*list*)

-    Pair of query and answers.
+    Pairs of query and answers.

 - **on** (*str*)